mauritssilvis/darts/cli/java/README.md

 - Clone or download the `darts` code from https://github.com/mauritssilvis/darts.
 - If necessary, extract the code to a convenient location.
-- Navigate to the `java` folder that is part of the code.
+- Navigate to the folder containing the `darts` installation and execution scripts.
 - Run the `install` command.
 - Test the execution of the `darts` toolbox by running the `darts` command.